benlansdell/rdd/readme.md

 `python` code and jupyter notebooks to reproduce figure from our biorxiv preprint ([here](https://www.biorxiv.org/content/early/2018/01/24/253351.article-info)).

-This figure captures the idea of RDD applied to neural networks.
 See the text for more details.
 ![alt text](fig1.png "Figure 1")